Signet Essay Contest

 Essays submitted without a cover letter on school letterhead or cover letters that do not include the above details will be disqualified.

-- Home-schooled students: Four (4) copies of the essay must be mailed by a parent or legal guardian on behalf of the student, along with a cover letter on the parent/legal guardian’s letterhead that certifies that the student is home-schooled and that includes the following details:
+- Home-schooled students: Four (4) copies of the essay must be mailed by a parent or legal guardian on behalf of the student.
+Each of the four (4) copies of the essay should include a cover letter on the parent/legal guardian’s letterhead that certifies that the student is home-schooled and includes the following details:

 - Student’s full name, address, e-mail and home telephone number